How to Buy a Dive Computer

 First of all, you need to get a general idea of what your budget is for this equipment.
 Dive computers have a wide range of prices averaging from around $150 to $1,500.
 That’s a huge jump and every kind of dive computer you can think of fills the space between.
 Keep in mind—less expensive doesn’t necessarily mean a poor product.
 Equally so, an extravagant price tag doesn’t always make something the best.
 The best product is the product that’s the best for you—simple as that.
 Once you’ve considered your budget, search within that range and try to find everything you need within that number.
 Don’t worry, whatever your budget is, you should still be able to find a suitable dive computer with a variety of features.

 Something else to consider is whether or not you want your computer to be air integrated.
-An Air Integrated dive computer analyzes how much air or nitrox is left in your tank and adds the information to your computer’s screen like with the ScubaPro M2 Mantis wrist computer.
+An Air Integrated dive computer analyzes how much air or nitrox is left in your tank and adds the information to your computer’s screen.
 This is obviously a desirable feature but can add on to the product’s price significantly.

 Speaking of air, if you use or potentially plan to use Nitrox on your dives, it’s a good idea to have a dive computer that can switch between gases and has a range Nitrox capability.
 New Divers, just so you know, diving with Nitrox requires some additional training, but it can increase both the length of your dives and the safety.
 Most dive computers come with this capability, but it’s always a good idea to double check.